Governor

 This North Carolina citizenship test guide focuses on the answers USCIS expects to vary by where you live.
 Review Raleigh, Governor Josh Stein, and the current senators here, then use the lookup section to find the right House member for your address.

-Start free practice with your North Carolina answers ready to review.
+Free practice opens with your North Carolina answers ready to review.

 Governor